noobaa/noobaa-core/docs/non_containerized_NSFS.md

 - Check for any JSON syntax error in the schema structure for Bucket/Account.

 ## Bucket and Account Manage CLI
 Users can create, update, delete, and list buckets and accounts using CLI.
-If the config directory is missing CLI will create one and also create accounts and buckets sub-directories in it and default config directory is `${config.NSFS_NC_DEFAULT_CONF_DIR}`.
+If the config directory is missing CLI will create one and also create accounts and buckets sub-directories in it and default config directory is `/etc/noobaa.conf.d`.

 CLI will never create or delete a bucket directory for the user if a bucket directory is missing CLI will return with error.